mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 ## Conclusion & Summary

-I thought I'd conclude with the final image from my latest Whitewind post, which takes one of the images from my January 2023 manifesto posts and updates it for the ATmosphere.
+I thought I'd conclude with the final image from one of my first Whitewind posts, which takes one of the images from my January 2023 manifesto posts and updates it for the ATmosphere.

 ![from "Thinking transparently in the ATmosphere"](https://whtwnd.com/api/cache?did=did:plc:2zxlmj2dvub7smpul2lvwqfk&cid=bafkreiex5a5pnc3qcw5s2wy5e33biyyrovams6sbigtpnj4tilvujwmfhy)